 Autonomy and Robustness of TRN and VAN

-- Sensitivity to different lighting conditions for vision-based navigation and develop methods to improve VAN robustness to changes in lighting conditions and seasonal terrain.
+- Sensitivity to different lighting conditions for vision-based navigation, and develop methods to improve VAN robustness to changes in lighting conditions and seasonal terrain.

-- Increased autonomy for TRN onboard vehicles including optimized database search methods, optimized feature detection, and reduced processing power.
+- Increased autonomy for TRN onboard vehicles including optimized database search methods, optimized feature detection, and reduced processing power

 Terrain-Relative Measurements that are Independent of Lighting Conditions

-- Explore measurements that do not rely on optical and visual sensors, such as IR and LIDAR measurements.
+- Explore other measurements that do not rely on optical and visual sensors, such as IR and LIDAR measurements.

 - Focus on developing these measurements in shadowed or low-light scenarios, such as at night terrestrially, undersea, in high-contrasting shadows such as at the moon, and at small bodies.